 Home Safety Tips

 Home safety describes crime prevention precautions that can be used at home.
-Protective safety measures protect your property while you are away from home.
+Protective safety measures protect your property while you are away from home, and if you are at home.
 Adequate safety begins with an active, well-organized neighborhood watch program followed by applying proactive home safety tips.

 Waking up to find a rapist inside your home is a terrifying experience.
 To be home alone, especially at night and hear strange sounds outside, suggesting threat of home intrusion is another frightening experience.
 Someone breaking inside is petrifying, especially if you feel trapped and without options.
 Receiving obscene phone calls is also a scary experience for most women.